5 Things To Eat At Oktoberfest

 Because of course you’re going to want to make out with somebody in this environment.
 So much beer to lower the inhibitions, combined with fun dancing music and buxom beauties in low-cut traditional dresses, and burly men emphasising their buttocks in the lederhosen.
 Making out with lovers and strangers alike and at the same time is 110% on the Munich menu.

-Stoke Travel is the biggest Oktoberfest tour operator in Munich each and every year, and our campsite parties, inclusions and vibe are legendary.
-Make sure you reserve your place, because every year we sell out with thousands of Oktoberfest newbies and return beer lovers.
+Stoke Travel is the biggest Oktoberfest and Springfest tour operator in Munich each and every year, and our campsite parties, inclusions and vibe are legendary.
+Make sure you reserve your place, because every year we sell out with thousands of beer fest newbies and return beer lovers.
 Oktoberfest with Stoke Travel is a dream soaked in beer.
-Check out the details now, and see you there.
+Check out the details now for Oktoberfest, or here for Springfest, and we’ll see you soon, soaked in beer and filled with delicious food.